 The first-line medication is usually metformin (Glumetza, Glucophage, Fortamet, Riomet).
 This drug works by reducing glucose production in the liver.
 If metformin does not work, your doctor can prescribe another medication.

 You’ll need to continuously monitor your blood sugar levels.
 You may also need medications to help manage blood pressure and cholesterol.

 There’s no known prevention for type 1 diabetes.

 You can lower your risk of type 2 diabetes if you:

 - manage your weight and focus on a nutrient-dense diet

 - avoid smoking, high triglycerides, and low HDL cholesterol levels

-If you had gestational diabetes or have prediabetes, these habits can delay or prevent the onset of type 2 diabetes.
+If you have gestational diabetes or prediabetes, these habits can delay or prevent the onset of type 2 diabetes.